lorinkoz/talk-djangoconau20-schemas/slides.md

 # Why schemas?

--   Hype
+-   Hype.
--   Laziness
+-   Sense of security.
--   Sense of security
+-   Less burden of queries.
--   Customization of tenants
+-   Customization of tenants.
--   Backup / restore of tenants
+-   Backup / restore of tenants.

 ---